Defining Exegesis and Hermeneutics

 The same would be said of Jesus’ command that if your hand causes you to sin, you should cut it off!
 Believe it or not, history is strewn with many one-handed Christians who took this hyperbolic command literally.
 Too bad they didn’t have good hermeneutics.

 We will be coming back to these four terms throughout our series on Bible interpretation.
-Together, they form foundational ideas from which to launch a more in-depth study of the Scriptures.
+Together, they form foundational ideas from which to launch a more in-depth study of the Bible.